davidsamuelps/recurseit/content/post/2025/05/Migrating from WordPress to HUGO - Part 3/index.md

 Receiving objects: 100% (1356/1356), 401.29 KiB | 1.97 MiB/s, done.
 Resolving deltas: 100% (910/910), done.
 ```
-4. Once you have finished cloning it, your folders should look like this:
+**4. Once you have finished cloning it, your folders should look like this:**
 ```
 dpenaloza@rpi-prague:~/WP2Hugo $ tree
 .